ashleve/rootutils/README.md

 ## Inspirations

-This package is heaviliy inspired by:
+This package is heavily inspired by:

 https://github.com/chendaniely/pyprojroot